 Smart contract platform

-The smart contract platform sits beside the API platform and enables the creation and execution of smart contracts.
-It has an access provider component which allows Participants read and write access to the smart contract platform, so they do not have to host the logic themselves.
+The smart contract platform communicates with the core functionalities of the Lab through the sample PIPs and enables the creation and execution of smart contracts.
+Participants can also connect their own PIPs to the smart contract platform if preferred.
+It has an access provider component which allows participants read and write access to the smart contract platform, so they do not have to host the logic themselves.

 The demonstration digital pounds in the Lab are held on the demonstration ledger, not the smart contract platform.
 There will be functionality that allows the swapping of items on the smart contract platform for digital pounds, helping test opportunities for interoperability between blockchain and non-blockchain systems.

-The smart contract platform is provided as a secure environment for Participants to test interoperability of the digital pound with digital assets and programmable ledgers.
+The smart contract platform is built using Hyperledger Besu and provides a secure environment for participants to test interoperability of the digital pound with digital assets and programmable ledgers.